-(1) Portland-based plasters or lime-based stuccos used over insulation board or foam shall follow 14.7.4.11 P NMAC.
+Portland-based plasters or lime-based stuccos used over insulation board or foam shall (1) follow Subsection P of 14.7.4.11 NMAC.

-(2) Unstabilized, uninsulated exterior adobe walls can be protected with plasters or stuccos with a minimum thickness of seven-eighths (7/8) inch, if adequate roof, parapet, canal, and window flashing is provided.
+Unstabilized, uninsulated exterior adobe walls can be protected with plasters or stuccos (2)with a minimum thickness of seven-eighths inch, if adequate roof, parapet, canal, and window flashing is provided.

-(3) Portland-based plaster covering unstabilized, adobe walls must be reinforced with self-furring metal wire mesh, minimum seventeen (17) gauge by one-and-a-half (1 1/2) inch openings, securely attached to the exterior adobe wall surface by nails or staples with a minimum penetration of one-and-a-half (1 1/2) inches.
-Such mesh fasteners shall have a maximum spacing sixteen (16) inches from each other.
+Portland-based plaster covering unstabilized, adobe walls must be reinforced with self-(3) furring metal wire mesh, minimum 17 gauge by one and one-half inches openings, securely attached to the exterior adobe wall surface by nails or staples with a minimum penetration of one and one-half inches.
+Such mesh fasteners shall have a maximum spacing 16 inches from each other.
 Wood surfaces or areas of dissimilar materials to be covered with Portland-based plaster must be protected from moisture with asphalt felt, covered with expanded metal lath, securely attached to the adobe wall.

-(4) Type S hydrated lime stuccos covering unstabilized adobe walls are allowed providing that adobe head joints are left partially open as provided by 14.7.4.11 E NMAC.
+Type S hydrated lime stuccos covering unstabilized adobe walls are allowed providing (4) that adobe head joints are left partially open as provided by Subsection E of 14.7.4.11 NMAC.
 Lime-based stuccos do not require a wire mesh cover except when used over wood or dissimilar materials in which case the surface must be protected from moisture with asphalt felt, covered with expanded metal lath.

-(5) Other plasters or coatings are allowed providing they do not constitute a vapor barrier.
-Interior gypsum or mud plasters may be applied directly to the wall, provided that adobe head joints have been left partially open.
+Other plasters or coatings are allowed providing they do not constitute a vapor barrier.
+(5) Interior gypsum or mud plasters may be applied directly to the wall, provided that adobe head joints have been left partially open.
 Expanded metal lath shall be used around window and door openings.
 If desired, exterior adobe walls may be protected with mud plaster.
 Alternative plastering or coating systems shall be submitted for approval by the building official.